• Skip to main content

 Vicente Martinez Ybor.

 The Ybor story begins in Valencia, Spain.
-Circa 1832, fourteen-year-old Martinez moves to Cuba to avoid mandatory military service.
-Here, he learns about making cigars.
+In circa 1832, a fourteen-year-old Martinez moves to Cuba to avoid mandatory military service.
+Here, he learns how to make cigars.

 In Key West, he is soon producing his Principe de Gales brand.
 He employs other Cubans who make a last-minute vacation to Key West.
-He can get Cuban tobacco and uses Cuban workers, creating a 98% Cuban cigar.
+He can get Cuban tobacco and use Cuban workers, creating a 98% Cuban cigar.
 There are a few non-Cubans also working.
 However, it is a U.S. product, meaning it avoids the high import fees of cigars from Cuba.
-They call these “Cuban clear” cigars as they are clear of import fees—the business booms.
+They call these “Cuban clear” cigars because they are exempt from import fees—the business booms.

-And with any company that grows quickly, soon there are problems.
+And with any company that grows quickly, problems soon arise.
 Labor unrest breaks out between the Spanish and Cuban workers.
 There are no roads to Key West, so shipping (and receiving) become nightmares.

 He looks at Galveston, Texas.
 At that time, she is the Queen of the Gulf.
 Almost eighty steamship companies have offices, predominantly dealing with the export of cotton.
 He has ideas for those cotton ships sailing back from Cuba empty.